 Lawrence Joined the SRPS team in January 2021.
 Lawrence has an MBA with a concentration in Project Management and currently works in the behavioral health field as a Forensic Case Manager where he provides comprehensive case management services to individuals with severe mental illnesses and intellectual disabilities.
 Lawrence is very passionate about running, he currently serves as the Captain of Black Men Run Philadelphia Chapter.
 Lawrence started running in 2015 as a hobby and has run every distance from a 5k up to the marathon distance.
 Since becoming Captain of the local Black Men Run chapter, he has been responsible for organizing and participating in numerous running events while collaborating with other run clubs and community leaders in the Philadelphia region.

-Lauren joined the staff in 2014 after volunteering as a Running Leader for four years with Team Granamawr.
+Lauren joined the staff in 2014 after volunteering for four years with Team Granamawr.
 Lauren has more than a decade of nonprofit experience as a communications specialist, event planner, race director and youth development professional in Philadelphia.
-At Students Run Philly Style, Lauren leads the program team, planning and implementing meaningful experiences for youth and volunteers, developing mission-driven strategies and partnerships, and managing the organization's budget.
-An RRCA certified coach, Lauren has completed 14 marathons and is passionate about introducing new runners to the possibilities of what you can accomplish one step at a time.
-When she's not building spreadsheets, you can find her exploring Philly's food scene, gardening, occasionally testing the waters of triathlon, or, most likely, somewhere on the run.
+At Students Run Philly Style, Lauren leads the development of mission-driven strategies and partnerships, and strategy for organizational growth and financial stability.
+An RRCA certified coach, Lauren has completed 15 marathons and is passionate about introducing new runners to the possibilities of what you can accomplish one step at a time.
+When she's not building spreadsheets, you can find her exploring Philly's food scene, gardening, occasionally testing the waters of triathlon, cheering on her Duke Blue Devils, or, most likely, somewhere on the run.

 Amy (she/her) joined the Students Run Philly Style staff in October 2016.
 As Institutional Giving Manager, Amy manages private and corporate foundation funding opportunities to sustain and increase organizational capacity.
 Amy is the program's lead grant writer and helps to cultivate new relationships with partners to sustain and grow the program.
 Amy holds a Masters degree in Public Health from Temple University and brings 10+ years of experience in public health and non profit program management to her role including her work with the Health Promotion Council and the University of Pennsylvania’s Center for Epidemiology and Biostatistics.
 When not working, Amy is often volunteering for various causes in her local NJ community, trying out new sewing projects and spending time with her husband and daughter.